Top-Rated Camping Near Glenwood, Maryland

-Campgrounds near Glenwood, Maryland provide a range of accommodation types within close proximity to both urban amenities and natural landscapes.
+Campgrounds near Glenwood, Maryland offer a wide range of accommodation types, from primitive tent camping to RV sites with full hookups, cabins, and glamping.
 Little Bennett Campground in Clarksburg offers tent camping, RV sites with hookups, cabins, and glamping options just 15 miles from Glenwood.
 Cherry Hill Park in College Park provides similar diversity with full-service sites that support both primitive tent camping and luxury RV camping with full hookups.
-Both established campgrounds maintain picnic tables, fire rings, and access to drinking water, making them suitable for various camping preferences.
+Both campgrounds maintain picnic tables, fire rings, and access to drinking water, making them suitable for various camping preferences.

 Reservations are essential at most developed campgrounds in the region, particularly during the peak season from April through October.
 Little Bennett Campground operates seasonally from April 1 to October 30, while some facilities like Bull Run Regional Park in nearby Virginia remain open year-round.
 Many campgrounds feature a combination of drive-in and walk-in sites, with specific areas designated for tents separate from RV camping sections.
 Most developed sites provide amenities such as showers, toilets, and trash collection, though primitive camping areas may have more limited facilities.
 As one visitor to Swains Lock noted, "Sometimes big reward comes to those willing to walk a little, as is the case with this one."